Sixshaman/DDSTextureLoaderVk/README.md

 Parameters:
 * `vkDevice`:      Vulkan logical device used to create the image.
 * `fileName`:      The file path of the image.
-* `texture`:       A `VkImage` instance that gets created based on DDS data.
+* `texture`:       A pointer to the `VkImage` handle that gets created based on DDS data.
-* `ddsData`:       The image file contents.
-The developer is expected to copy *this* data into the intermediate buffer.
+* `ddsData`:       The loaded image file contents that get returned back to the user.
-* `subresources`:  The list of image subresources that get passed as the last parameter of `vkCmdCopyBufferToImage`.
+* `subresources`:  The returned list of image subresource metadatas.
 * `maxsize`:       The maximum size of the image in a single dimension, in texels.
-* `initialOffset`: Initial offset in the intermediate buffer to which the developer will pass the image data.
 * `alphaMode`:     The address by which the image alpha mode gets written.
 May be `NULL`.
 * `isCubeMap`:     The address by which, if the image is cubemap, `true` will be written.
 Otherwise, `false` will be written.
 May be `NULL`.